-Because of the tremendous growth in the translation software market, there are many translation management systems from which to choose.
+Because of the tremendous growth in the translation software market, there are many translation management systems to choose from.
 So, how does your business decide which system is the best for you?
-Here are 13 factors to take into account.

 1. Ease of Implementation

 A TMS should not require complex procedures or programming for setup.
 An easy installation process should fit cleanly into your existing technology stack.
 With a TMs like Localize, all you need to do to get started is add a line of code to your website or app.
 Installation is that simple.

 2. Ease of Use

 Functionality is important.
 Look for a translation management system that removes steps from your translation process and doesn’t require additional resources to manage.

 Make sure your TMS has built-in connectors to your existing content management system (Salesforce, Zendesk, Shopify, WordPress, etc.).
 Also ensure that your TMS can work with file formats that contain content you want to translate (websites, web apps, mobile apps, documents/spreadsheets, email templates, etc.).